The Glasgow Academy

+Founded in 1845, it is the oldest continuously fully independent school in Glasgow, Scotland.
+In 1991, The Glasgow Academy merged with Westbourne School for Girls, adopting the distinctive purple of its uniform in the school badge and tartan.
+It is located in the Kelvinbridge area and has approximately 1680 pupils, split between three preparatory school sites and senior school.

+The current Rector is Dr Matt Gibson, who has held the position since January 2025.

 History

+In May 1845, William Campbell of Tullichewan convened a meeting in the Star Hotel in George Square with Free Church ministers to discuss establishing "an Academic Institution in the City".
+As a result of this meeting, The Glasgow Academy was formed.

+The Scottish Rugby Union was founded on Monday 3 March 1873 at a meeting held at The Glasgow Academy.

 The school war memorial was designed by former pupil Alexander Nisbet Paterson in 1922.

 In 1981 the school admitted girl pupils for the first time.

 In 1991, Glasgow Academy merged with Westbourne School for Girls, adopting the distinctive purple of its uniform in the school badge and tartan.
-It is located in the Kelvinbridge area and has approximately 1350 pupils, split between three preparatory school sites and a senior school.
+It is in Kelvinbridge and has approximately 1350 pupils, split between three preparatory school sites and a senior school.

-The current rector is Matthew Pearce, who has held the position since 2019.

-The Academy is one of the schools in Scotland which are Stonewall School Champions, an LGBT initiative which provides training for staff and pupils against homophobic bullying.

-The Glasgow Academy’s preparatory school is the first school in the UK to have been awarded the Diana Gold Award for Anti-Bullying.
+The Glasgow Academy's preparatory school is the first school in the UK to have been awarded the Diana Gold Award for Anti-Bullying.

+In 2024, The Glasgow Academy was awarded the Employer Recognition Scheme Gold Award by the Ministry of Defence.

+The current rector is Matt Gibson, who has held the position since 2025.

 HMIe last inspected the school in November 2008.

-House system

-The school has a well established house system, which divides all pupils in the school into four different Houses, each represented by a School Colour: